 - Bleeding from the GI tract (ulcers or cancer of the gullet, stomach, bowel)

 - Substances (in diet or drugs) interfering with iron absorption

 - Malabsorption syndromes (Crohn’s disease, bowel surgery)

-Before any treatment is commenced there should be definitive diagnosis of the underlying cause for iron deficiency, particularly in non-menstruating females and men.
-This would often involve a blood test measuring iron and other vitamin levels such as vitamin B12 and folate.
-If there is a definite unexplained iron deficiency patients generally are required to have an endoscope and colonoscope to exclude cancer of the gut.
-When iron deficiency has been diagnosed and causes of blood loss established and treated the iron deficiency can be treated with iron supplements in the form of ferrous sulphate or gluconate tablets.
-There are, however, concerns with long-term iron supplementation (see below).
-Dietary measures can help restore iron levels or prevent recurrence after treatment with iron.
+Before any treatment can begin, there needs to be a definitive diagnosis of the underlying cause for iron deficiency, particularly in non-menstruating females and men.
+This typically involves a blood test measuring iron and other vitamin levels such as vitamin B12 and folate.
+If there is a definite and unexplained iron deficiency, patients are generally required to have an endoscopy and colonoscopy to exclude cancer of the gut.
+Once an iron deficiency has been diagnosed, it can be treated with iron supplements in the form of ferrous sulphate or gluconate tablets, although there are concerns with long-term iron supplementation (see below).
+Dietary measures can help restore iron levels or prevent recurrence after initial treatment.